petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 ![The Top Pages screen provides a list of pages in order of most visited.](./sites-dashboard/images/02.png)

-**Visited Pages:** Your Site's most visited pages and the number of visitors for each.
+**Visited Pages:** Your site's most visited pages and the number of visitors for each.

-**Entrance Pages:** The most common pages that visitors view first upon entering your Site and the number of entrances for each.
+**Entrance Pages:** The most common pages that visitors view first upon entering your site and the number of entrances for each.

-**Exit Pages:** The most common pages that visitors view when leaving your Site and the exit percentage for each.
-The exit percentage is the percentage of visitors for which the page is the last page in their session.
+**Exit Pages:** The most common pages that visitors view when leaving your site and the exit percentage for each.
+The exit percentage is the percentage of visitors who interacted with the page (such as scrolling or clicking) and then left your site.
+It does not include bounce rate.

 To view more detailed page analytics, click *View Pages* at the bottom of the panel.
 Alternatively, click the *Pages* tab at the top of the screen.
 Both take you to the page analytics discussed in [Viewing Page Data](../touchpoints.md#viewing-page-data).

 ## Acquisitions

-The Acquisitions panel gives a comprehensive overview of how visitors arrive to your Site.
+The Acquisitions panel gives a comprehensive overview of how visitors arrive to your site.
 The data is presented from a more high level view (i.e. Channels) down to a more granular level (i.e. Referrers).
+The percentage of sessions shows an actual percentage of each traffic source.
 Having an understanding at these different levels leads to more informed business decisions.

 ![See the different sources of traffic to your site with this Acquisitions panel.](./sites-dashboard/images/03.png)